 - Environmental Microbiology

-- Role of Microbes in Natural Aquatic Ecosystem
+- Role of Microorganisms in Natural Aquatic Ecosystems

-- Low-Cost Technologies for Water and Sanitation in Developing Countries
+- Developing Low-Cost Technologies for Water and Sanitation in Developing Countries

 Sustainability of large scale water resources infrastructure; Human impact on local climate; Land surface hydrology; Hydroclimatic extremes; Space-borne hydrologic remote sensing; Transboundary water resources management; Engineering education; Multi-media film-making for engineering documentaries.